mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

 :hwlabel:`TEMPO` fader
     Adjusts the :term:`tempo`.
 :hwlabel:`RESET` button
-    Mixxx `does not yet have a very useful flux/slip mode <https://bugs.launchpad.net/mixxx/+bug/1475303>`__, so instead this
-    button toggles the top pad row to the intro/outro cues.
+    This button toggles the top pad row to the intro/outro cues.
 Press the button when it is lit to return the top pad row to hotcue mode.

-    When slip mode is implemented in Mixxx in the future, this could be changed so :hwlabel:`SHIFT` + :hwlabel:`RESET` button activates intro & outro mode for the pads.

 Mixer
 ~~~~~